 Healthcare occupations as whole continue to expand due to the needs of an aging U.S. population and shifting government regulations.
 The Bureau of Labor Statistics (BLS) projects a 14% growth in these careers between 2018 and 2028.
 That increase translates to nearly 2 million new jobs.

 You can learn more about the health science field by checking out this in-depth program guide, which details the 25 best online bachelor's degree programs in health science.

-What Can I Do With a Bachelor's in Health Science?
+What You Can Do With a Bachelor's in Health Science

 - Medical and Health Services Manager

-These managers coordinate medical services in a variety of locations, including hospitals and clinics.
+These managers coordinate medical services in a variety of settings, including hospitals and clinics.
 They must stay abreast of changes in healthcare laws and regulations.
-They may manage an entire facility or a particular department.
+They may manage an entire facility or only a particular department.

 - Occupational Therapist